Yankees star Judge tries again for AL-record 62nd home run

 Season HR Total: 61

-Friday’s Game: Went 1 for 2 with two walks in a 2-1 loss to Baltimore.
+Saturday's Game: Went 0 for 2, striking out twice, walking twice and getting hit by a pitch in an 8-0 win over Baltimore.
+He fouled off a pair of 3-0 pitches his last two times up.
 Judge also is bidding for the first Triple Crown since Detroit’s Miguel Cabrera in 2012.
-Judge leads the AL with 130 RBIs and trails Minnesota’s Luis Arraez in the batting race by .3147 to .3141.
+Judge leads the AL with 130 RBIs and is batting .313.

-Saturday's Matchup: The Yankees face Orioles right-hander Austin Voth (5-3, 4.19 ERA).
-Rain is in the forecast this weekend at Yankee Stadium.
+Sunday's Matchup: In their final home game of the regular season, the Yankees face Orioles right-hander Kyle Bradish (4-7, 5.11 ERA).

 Next HR: Judge’s next home run would move him one ahead of Maris.
-The Yankees have six games remaining in the regular season.
+The Yankees have five games remaining in the regular season.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports